 There are many residence halls on campus, each with their own theme.

 International students living in a residence hall have a unique opportunity to meet American students and other students from all over the world all in one building.

-The Department of Housing and Residential Programs is dedicated to supporting the academic mission of Millersville University.
+The Department of University Housing and Conference Services is dedicated to supporting the academic mission of Millersville University.
 The focus is on creating a residential environment that fosters student learning and a strong sense of community.
 Student residents are encouraged to reach for their goals in a setting that allows them to become their very best.

 Phone: (717) 871-4200